Review: The Chinon CE-II Memotron

 Review: The Praktica BX20

 The 1987 East German Praktica BX20 was the penultimate model in Pentacon’s “PB” line of cameras.
-A departure from the design of Praktica’s prior 1979 B200 and 1984 BC1, the plastic-shelled BX20 incorporates everything interesting about PB cameras while adding the capability for TTL flash.
+A departure from the design of Praktica’s prior 1979 B200 and 1984 BC-1, the plastic-shelled BX20 incorporates everything interesting about PB cameras while adding the capability for TTL flash.
 With a great selection of lenses by Carl Zeiss Jena and Pentacon, the BX20 is a nice little camera, although a little inelegant and clunky.

 In line with prior moves from Pentax, Fujica, Yashica, and others, Pentacon dropped the M42 lens mount for its Praktica-branded cameras in 1979 and adopted a new bayonet mount.
 Praktica’s final “new” M42 camera bodies, the 1977 EE2 and the short-lived 1979 EE3, were interesting autoexposure models with decent capabilities, but far from perfect.
 Praktica did not completely abandon the M42 standard in 1979 as it continued to produce the outdated third-generation MT series until about 1989.

 For its part, the B200 was a competitive advanced amateur SLR body for 1979, the era of the Nikon FM, the Canon A-1, and the Pentax ME.
-During the run of the B200, its lens lineup contained a mix of: (1) more expensive Carl Zeiss Jena lenses; (2) more reasonably-priced Pentacon-branded ones; and (3) a few aftermarket, mostly-zoom lenses made in Japan.
-Although the SLR camera market was becoming increasingly competitive, Praktica’s 1984 BC1 (essentially, a slightly-redesigned B200) did not move the ball forward.
+During the run of the B200, its lens lineup contained a mix of: (1) more expensive Carl Zeiss Jena lenses; (2) “reasonably”-priced Pentacon-branded ones; and (3) a few aftermarket, mostly-zoom lenses made in Japan.
+Although the SLR camera market was becoming increasingly competitive, Praktica’s 1984 BC-1 (essentially, a slightly-redesigned B200) did not move the ball forward.

 Pentacon’s 1987 Praktica BX20 included a complete body redesign, a slightly faster flash sync speed, the capability for TTL flash (using the same system as Olympus), and a relocated exposure lock button.
 During its run, the BX20 was typically bundled with the final version of the Pentacon-made 50mm f/1.8 Prakticar lens, reportedly based on the earlier Meyer Optik 50mm f/1.8 Orestor.
 Around the time of German reunification, the government formally dissolved Pentacon.
 In 1991, Schneider Kreuznach acquired much of Pentacon’s camera assets and continued the production of a final model, the Praktica BX20s, until about 2001.
 The BX20s included another slight body redesign and the incorporation of DX film coding.

 That all being said, more than 35 years after its introduction, is the BX20 a worthwhile platform?
-Part of the appeal of these late Prakticas is that while they are/were plentiful and relatively cheap in Europe and other markets, the B/BX series was pretty much unknown in North America.
+Part of the appeal of these late Prakticas is that while they are plentiful and relatively cheap in Europe and other markets, the B/BX series was pretty much unknown in North America.
 Compared with any run-of-the-mill 1970s M42 camera body, the B and BX bodies have generally brighter viewfinders, aperture-priority autoexposure, exposure lock, and TTL flash capability.
 If you enjoy using late-model multicoated Carl Zeiss Jena SLR lenses, the Praktica B series is arguably a better platform for these lenses than any classic M42 body.
 The B-series can also employ some CZJ lenses that were either extremely rare or never existed in M42 mount, like the 55mm f/2.8 Macro (no M42 version), both versions of the 50mm f/1.4 (no M42 version), and the 35-70mm f/2.7-3.5 zoom (rare and expensive in M42 mount).

 Specifications for the Higher-End Praktica B Camera